-And here is an article, written by Dennis and Barbara Rainey on this same issue that you will benefit from reading:
+On this same issue, here is an article, written by Dennis and Barbara Rainey that you will benefit from reading:

 But no matter what, please do what you can to be aware that you are especially vulnerable when you are lonely.
 Guard your heart, to the best of your ability.
 Fight the temptation to do what you shouldn’t and go places in your mind and heart that you shouldn’t.
 Don’t compromise your integrity, no matter what your spouse does or doesn’t do.

 Susie Larson, author of Alone in Marriage: Encouragement For the Times When It’s All Up to You, talks about this issue in the following Family Life Today radio interview.
 In this 3-part series, you will hear both inspirational thoughts she gives, as well as practical tips.
 Please

 We also have a Marriage Message, which talks on this issue, as well:

 • Lonely Though Married – Marriage Message #76

 Above all, ask God to show you how to battle, with integrity, any loneliness you may be experiencing in your marriage.